CoherentStructures/CoherentStructures.jl/docs/src/examples.md

 ## Bickley Jet
 TODO: Cite something here

 The Bickley Jet is described by a time-dependent velocity field arising from a stream-function.
-We can either use the `bickleyJet` (or `bickleyJet!`) functions to get this velocity field, or use the `@makefields` macro:
+We can either use the `bickleyJet` functions to get this velocity field, or use the `@velo_from_stream` macro:
 ```@example 2
 using CoherentStructures
 # after this, 'bickley' will reference a Dictionary of functions